ING Banner

 If your dither positions extend over a range >1 arcmin then you will probably find the guide star moving out of the field.
 In this case the easiest thing to do is calculate multiple dither positions for the object you're looking at beforehand, and then load them from a catalogue.
 Doing this allows you to gocat to each new position, and when the gocat command is used new positions for the guide star will automatically be calculated.
 There is a tool on the NASA Extra-Galactic Database (NED) to help you convert offsets into RA and Dec.

-You would then use the commands:
+Then use the commands:

 SYS> guide off